Deb Willits, Chair

 A Ouray native, Ross graduated from Ouray High School in 1998.
 Now he is a Social Studies teacher in the same school, after a detour up to Alaska.
 He lives in Ouray with his wife, Megan, and two kids, Brodie and Campbell.
 Ross is a member of the Ouray Mountain Rescue Team and enjoys trail running, backcountry skiing, mountaineering, and ice climbing.

 A retiree of the U.S. Forest Service, Lois wants to continue to inspire people – especially youth – to find their connection to the outdoors in ways that generate a wider world view.

 Senator Udall’s affiliation with the GGSF is his personal connection to George, his wife Colleen and several members of the BOD, beginning when he worked for Colorado Outward Bound School (1978-1995).
 A skilled mountaineer, he has climbed all the Colorado 14ers and attempted some of the most challenging peaks in the world–including Mt.
 Everest.

 Jerry Roberts, Former Chair

-Jerry spent over forty years in the avalanche research & forecasting world then he retired a few years ago from hunting avalanches on Red Mountain Pass for CDOT/CAIC & in the Andes for the Chilean mining industry.
+Jerry retired from over 40 years of hunting avalanches on Red Mountain Pass for CDOT/CAIC, and in the Andes for the Chilean mining industry.
 He also instructed and directed Outward Bound programs for more than a decade.
-Jerry spent a few years serving as Chair of GGSF.
+Jerry spent a few years serving as Chair of the George Gardner Scholarship Fund.